natsirtguy/flykey/README.md

 * Add customization options, such as whether to hide the buffers after text is inserted, create a flyk file for each major mode or each file, etc.
-* Escape quotes in keybindings.
-* Deal with "=" in keybindings correctly.
 * Add error handling.